Ciao-Project/ciao-project.github.io/ciao/setup/developer.md

 We support two modes of operation:

-- ciao-down mode: Where a virtual machine is automatically created and launched, and the virtual cluster is setup and tested within the virtual machine
+- Configurable Cloud VM (ccloudvm) mode: Where a virtual machine is automatically created and launched, and the virtual cluster is setup and tested within the virtual machine
 - bare metal mode: Where the virtual cluster is setup on the host machine itself

-The ciao-down mode is the preferred mode of development on systems that have the resources and CPU capabilities needed, as it fully isolates the Ciao virtual cluster and sets up an environment in which Ciao is known to work seamlessly.
-In addition, the ciao-down mode does not require any changes to the user's network firewall setup.
-However, ciao-down mode does require VT-x nesting to be supported by the host.
+The ccloudvm mode is the preferred mode of development on systems that have the resources and CPU capabilities needed, as it fully isolates the Ciao virtual cluster and sets up an environment in which Ciao is known to work seamlessly.
+In addition, the ccloudvm mode does not require any changes to the user's network firewall setup.
+However, ccloudvm mode does require VT-x nesting to be supported by the host.

 The bare metal mode is the highest performance mode, but may require some